xlu29466/TCI/Readme.txt

 	   		genes.
 Each row represent the somatic genome alteration (SGA) data of a tumor, where a "1" indicates that the corresponding gene is altered in the current tumor, and "0" otherwise.

-	   	2. An N-by-G matrix, referred to as P matrix, where N and G should match those of the A matrix.
+	   	2. An N-by-G matrix for TCI, referred to as P matrix, where N and G should match those of the A matrix for the TCI analysis.
 Again each row represents a tumor, where each element is the prior probability that an SGA, corresponding to a gene with "1" in A matrix, is a driver of a phenotype (e.g., a differentially expressed gene) in a tumor.
 The sum of the prior probability of a tumor (a row) should be 1.
 One can prepare this matrix according to available prior knowledge, e.g., the probability that TP53 is a driver gene of a tumor and normalize among SGAs in a given tumor, or using a uniform prior if no prior knowledge is available.

+	   		For TCI_GD P matrix is a 1-by-G vector because it is not case-specific, and it consider every SGA ever observed in a population as a candidate cause for a phenotype.

-   		2. An N-by-D matrix, referred to as E matrix, where N is the number of cases, and D is the number of phenotypes of interes, e.g., differentially expressed genes (DEGs).
+   		3. An N-by-D matrix, referred to as E matrix, where N is the number of cases, and D is the number of phenotypes of interes, e.g., differentially expressed genes (DEGs).
 Each row represents phenotypes observed in a tumor, and rows should be matched with those in A & P matrices.
 An element in a row represents whether the phenotype (indexed by D) is present ("1") or not ("0") in a given tumor.